EmClo/project_caz/README.md

 </p>

 # About
 CazApp is a website that aims to help users make transportation decisions regarding the Clean Air Zone in Bath.
-It will allow the user to visualise the charge zone, check their vehicle exemption status by inputting their liscence plate, pay a charge if required and/or use the planform to make more envirnmentally consious travel choices.
+It will allow the user to visualise the charge zone, check their vehicle exemption status by inputting their liscence plate, pay a charge if required and/or use the platform to make more envirnmentally consious travel choices.

 # Prerequisites
 python packages to install: <br /> pandas <br /> folium <br />